Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Propagation of chaos for the particle system

 \section{Propagation of chaos for the particle system}

-In this section, we study the particle system \eqref{eq:particle_system_intro} and its convergence when $N \to \infty$.
-In Subsection \ref{subsec:well_posedness}, we prove the well-posedness of the particle system at fixed $N$.
-For this, we write the system \eqref{eq:particle_system_intro} as an $Nd$-dimensional path-dependent diffusion to which we apply Theorem \ref{exisuniq}.
-In Subsection \ref{subsec:chaos}, we show the propagation of chaos.
-We use a synchronous coupling with i.i.d. particles sharing the marginal distributions of the solution to \eqref{eq:path-dependent_McKean}.
+In this section, we prove Theorem \ref{thm:global_thm_chaos}.
+Our proof of propagation of chaos relies on the use of a synchronous coupling with i.i.d. particles sharing the marginal distributions of the solution to \eqref{eq:path-dependent_McKean}.
 This is of course reminiscent of the celebrated approach developed in dimension 1 by Sznitman \cite{Sznitman_1991}, although our proof is more in the line of the recent exposition of Lacker \cite{lacker2018mean}.